The costs of accounts receivable

 - 21 percent of invoices are paid after the first follow up

-- 20 percent are paid after a second reminder
+- 20 percent are paid after the second reminder

 - 32 percent are paid after the third reminder

-- 13 percent are paid on the fourth reminder
+- 13 percent are paid after the fourth reminder

-- 10 percent are paid on the fifth reminder
+- 10 percent are paid after the fifth reminder

-- 3 percent are paid on the sixth reminder.
+- 3 percent are paid after the sixth reminder.